uthmanolanase/HIV-Continental-Study-Africa/README.md

 ## 🔗 Citation

 > Uthman, A. (2025). _Continental Analysis of HIV Incidence, ART Coverage, and AIDS-related Mortality in Africa, 2010–2024_.
-Manuscript submitted to * _The Lancet HIV_*.
+Manuscript submitted to * _European Journal of Epidemiology_*.
 ---